land-rover/safegraph-brand-analysis/README.md

 The June 2020 Neighborhood Patterns release, at 5.6GB, is already unwieldy.
 Expanding the number of Top Brands beyond 20 would make it even larger.

-However, the preceding analysis shows potential pitfalls of an arbitrary cutoff.
+However, the preceding analysis shows potential pitfalls in an arbitrary cutoff.
 Depending on the cohort most meaningful for a given application, some brands currently above the cutoff may belong below it and other brands below the cutoff may belong above it.
 There is no way to know for sure until the relevant cohort is selected and the corresponding Tf-Idf metrics are calculated.

 Fortunately, the Tf-Idf machinery in Python's sklearn module is lightning fast.
 Moreover, with `top_same_month_brand` and `top_same_day_brand` provided for all brands, current truncation-induced upward bias in the Tf-Idf statistics will disappear.